thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

     Job failed.
 3 nodes failed, 0 nodes skipped, 81 nodes succeeded.
     Duration: 0 sec

-Of course, the true power of Puppet Tasks comes when you learn how to write your own.
+Of course, the true power of Puppet tasks comes when you learn how to write your own.
 Tasks are very similar to simple scripts, written in any language you like.
-To turn a shell script into a task, you'd put it in a `tasks` directory of any Puppet module and write a metadata file to describe how it works.
-This allows you to reuse and share Tasks quite easily.
+To turn a shell script into a task, you'd put it in a `tasks` directory of any Puppet module and write a metadata file that describes how it works.
+This allows you to reuse and share tasks quite easily.

 Let's start with an extraordinarily simple shell script that just calculates how many packages are installed on a RedHat family system.

     #! /bin/bash
-    # We need to drop the first line, since it's just a header
+    # We need to drop the first line, since it's a header
     expr $(yum list installed --quiet | wc -l) - 1

-To make this into a task, we simply create a Puppet module, and put this into that module's tasks directory along with a `.json` file with the same name.
+To make this into a task, we create a Puppet module and put this file into the module's `tasks` directory along with a `.json` file with the same name.

     $ tree packages/
     packages/